MindscapeHQ/raygun4js/README.md

 `excludedUserAgents` - Prevents errors from being sent from certain user agents by providing an array of strings.
 This is very helpful to exclude errors reported by certain browsers or test automation with `CasperJS`, `PhantomJS` or any other testing utility that sends a custom user agent.
 If a part of the client's `navigator.userAgent` matches one of the given strings in the array, then the client will be excluded from error reporting.

+`includeActiveTarget` - Specifies if Raygun should send target data on JQuery AJAX request errors.

 An example:

 ```javascript